robertjshiller/screenpledge/master_document.md

 - **Data Reveal Sequence:** Multi-part, animated screen showing the user's screen time percentage and "Top 3 Time Sinks" with app icons.
 - **Solution Page** A quick page explaining how money backed motivation is effective.
 - **How It Works Sequence:** 4-card carousel explaining the core loop: Pledge → Success → Accountability → Reward.
+--**Subscription Primer:** A page where we prime the user for their subscription by getting
 - **Subscription Offer Page:** Pricing page where the user commits to the 7-day free trial via native IAP.
+Moves them to the free trial explained.
+-**Free Trial Explained Page:** Explanation of free trial in 'blinkest' style paywall.
+We show them that we will notify them on day 5 of their trial.
+Reduces anxiety about signing up.

-#### **Phase B: Post-Subscription** (`onboarding_post_subscription` feature)
+#### **Phase B: Post-Subscription** (`onboarding_post` feature) [note: onboarding_post refers to onboarding post-subscription]
 *Goal: Get a new trialist fully configured.*

 - **Account Creation Page:** Shown immediately after trial activation.
 User creates account (Email/OAuth) and links it to subscription.
-- **User Questionnaire Page:** Short, skippable survey (age, occupation, purpose, attribution).
+- **User Survey Seuqence:** Short survey (age, occupation, purpose, attribution).
 - **Goal Setting Page:** User defines their first daily goal (Total Time vs. Custom Group).
-- **Notification Permission Dialog:** "Pre-permission" dialog shown after saving goal.
-- **Accountability Pledge Page:** Dedicated, persuasive screen for setting the Accountability Pledge.
+- **Pledge Page:** Dedicated, persuasive screen for setting the Accountability Pledge.
+- **Notification Permission Dialog:** "Pre-permission" dialog shown after saving accountability. .

 ### 2.2.
 The Core Application

 #### **Dashboard** (`dashboard` feature)

-- **Goal Pending State:** Shown on Day 1.
-Confirms the goal and shows a countdown to midnight start time.
-- **Goal Active State:** Main dashboard with real-time progress ring, mascot, streak counter, and a 7-day analytics bar chart.
+- **Dashboard Page** One unified dashboard with a corresponding viewmodel that will provide different states for the dashboard

 #### **Rewards Marketplace** (`rewards` feature)